CortexIntelligentAutomation/docs/content/en/docs/2026.3/Reference/Concepts/working-with/culture/custom-cultures.md

 ### Known Limitations

-* **Windows and NLS** — `CultureAndRegionInfoBuilder` and `.nlp` registration apply to Windows with supported globalization modes; do not assume custom cultures exist on Linux servers.
 * **Administrative registration** — Flows cannot register or unregister cultures; missing registration causes [CultureInfoNotFoundException][].
 * **Replacement cultures** — Using the same name as a built-in culture (for example `en-GB`) affects every app on that server; behaviour differs from servers without the replacement.
 * **Cluster consistency** — Each node must have the same custom culture definition; drift causes intermittent formatting or runtime errors.